wy-luke/StableDiffusion-Installer-For-Mac/README.md

 This issue is caused by insufficient memory.
 You can reduce the memory requirement by adding `PYTORCH_MPS_HIGH_WATERMARK_RATIO=0.7` before the **re-run** command to make SD run correctly.

-However, this will result in longer processing time to generate a image.
+> Note: This will result in longer processing time to generate a image.
+You could adjust the value of `PYTORCH_MPS_HIGH_WATERMARK_RATIO` according to your mac performance.

 Replace the **re-run** command with: